“Why did we choose that café again?” The rich coffee aroma whiffed into my nostril. “Not bad, but not Starbucks. Missing something.”

 "Fasten your seat belt and get ready for take off,” I mumbled and slumped on the bed.
 "Over and out."

 I floated over the abyss of jagged mountains, my innards recoiling at the realization that I was flying.
 Not in an airplane.
-But like Iron Man.
+But like a superhero in an iron suit.

 I struggled to return to the edge of the plateau, away from the depths of the valleys, away from the heights of the mountains, but my body would not budge.